|

 businesses regarding "clarification of electronic commerce

+retailer location."
 I rang them up to get the full story,

 and to make sure that I was complying.
 Basically, in November